 While iOS 15 and older software versions would remember Wi-Fi passwords for all the wireless access points you successfully connected to, there was no obvious way to retrieve a network's unobfuscated password.
 Your iPhone would let you share a saved hotspot's password to another device attempting to connect to the network in question, but only with other Apple devices.

-That all changes with Apple's iOS 16 update.
+That all changed with Apple's iOS 16 update.
 Now it's just as easy to find and reveal plain text passwords for all your saved Wi-Fi networks on your iPhone as it has been on Android for years.
-The change also appears in iPadOS 16 for iPad, which is still in beta.
+The change also appears in iPadOS 16.1 for iPad, which was released on Oct.
+24.

-It's easy to find stored Wi-Fi passwords on your iPhone as long as you're running iOS 16.
+It's easy to find stored Wi-Fi passwords on your iPhone as long as you're running iOS 16.0 or later.
 When in the "Wi-Fi" menu in the Settings app, tap the info (i) button next to the Wi-Fi network you're currently on, and you'll see a new "Password" field under the "Auto-Join" toggle.

 Touch the password dots, and then authenticate yourself using Face ID, Touch ID, or your passcode.
 Once authenticated, iOS 16 will reveal the plain text password.
 It will also provide a quick "Copy" option if you want to copy it to your clipboard to paste somewhere else, like in an iMessage.